We believe creative writing is a powerful tool for self discovery and connection.

 -

-Eleni Mazareas graduated from Barnard College with a degree in History, and a minor in Africana Studies.
-She has been involved with the Writing Fellow Program since 2022, and with the Creative Writing Fellow Program since it’s establishment in 2023.
+Eleni Mazareas graduated from Barnard College in 2025 with a degree in History and a minor in Africana Studies.
 She loves to read and write poetry, but loves reading others’ writing even more.
-Her favorite collections are Sasha Pimentel’s For Want of Water and Danez Smith’s Homie.
+Her favorite poets are Danez Smith, Noor Hindi, Sasha Pimentel, Terrance Hayes, Nikki Giovanni, and her ancestor Gwendolyn B. Bennett.
+She currently works as a publicity intern at Macmillan.